kishanpatel789/recipe_book/README.md

 Populate the .env file with the requested values:

 - `SECRET_KEY`: used in [Django settings](https://docs.djangoproject.com/en/5.2/ref/settings/#std-setting-SECRET_KEY) for cryptographic signing.
-You can run a quick command like `python -c 'import secrets; print(secrets.token_hex())'`.
+You can run a quick command like `python -c 'import secrets; print(secrets.token_hex())'` to generate a value.
 - `DATABASE_URL`: a connection string to a database.
 For sqlite, you may use something like `DATABASE_URL=sqlite:///db.sqlite`.

-Run the following commands to set up the database tables and populate them with seed data.
+Run the following commands to set up the database tables:

 - `uv run python manage.py migrate`: creates required tables in the database
 - `uv run python manage.py setup_roles`: creates two Django groups.
 Group "cook" has read-only access; group "chef" has read-write access.